Do you take it as a compliment when people call you a loner or an introvert? Not everyone has a strong desire to be around people all day.

 8. Walk Dogs with Rover

-Walking dogs can be a fun and easy job where you work alone.
+Walking dogs can be a fun and easy work alone job.
 If you love dogs and have some experience going on walks, you can sign up for Rover.

 Rover is a site that connects pet owners with quality short-term care providers who provide pet sitting and dog walking services.